 Get your training from the oldest and leading provider of wilderness education in the world.

-North Carolina Outward Bound School's 50-day Instructor Development courses are designed to provide participants with the skills and experiences they need to begin a career in the outdoor experiential education industry.
+North Carolina Outward Bound School's 50-day Outdoor Educator courses are designed to provide participants with the skills and experiences they need to begin a career in the outdoor experiential education industry.
 Outward Bound has trained many educators and offers a premier learning experience.
 By learning 'hands-on,' students will gain a better understanding of both the technical and teaching skills that will prepare them for an entry-level position as an outdoor or experiential education educator.